 Encouraging immunogenicity with VLA15

-Even though the vaccines has “Fast Track Status,” that doesn’t negate the need for Phase I, II, and III clinical trials.
+Even though the vaccine has a “Fast Track designation,” that doesn’t negate the need for Phase I, II, and III clinical trials.
 It still will be several years before the vaccine becomes available, so be patient.
 Unless, of course, you can talk yourself into the vaccine arm of the clinical trials, then you can feel protected against Lyme disease.

 - Imagine the response from the anti-vaccine religion if the CDC added the vaccine to the recommended schedule – Twitter might break from all of the nasty comments.
-At this time, Lyme disease is only widely prevalent in the Northeast along with the mid-Atlantic and upper Midwest (pdf).
+At this time, Lyme disease is mostly prevalent in the Northeast along with the mid-Atlantic and upper Midwest.
 However, there have been reports of Lyme disease from many other states, since the Ioxedes tick has been found in many counties outside of the traditional Lyme disease areas, putting these counties at risk of outbreaks of the disease.
-I could make an argument that the vaccine should be on the recommended for certain regions of the country at a minimum.
+I could make an argument that the vaccine should be recommended in certain regions of the USA at a minimum.

-- Editor’s note – this article was first published in July 2017.
+Editor’s note – this article was first published on July 2017.
 The feathery dinosaur had to do some copyediting, updating links, and performing some other magic.
-Also, a section was added to update current progress in the vaccine.
+Also, there has been a lot of updates to clinical trials that needed to be included.